 - Cincinnati, Cleveland and Columbus rank among the top 15 U.S. cities for tech job growth.

 - Ohio is one of only four states to provide both property tax exemption and data center tax incentives.

 - Ohio has low hazard risk ratings from natural, human-made and technological disasters.

-- Ohio is a cloud computing and data analytics hub for companies such as Alliance Data, Amazon, Hyland, IBM, Kroger, Tata and Teradata.
+- Ohio is a cloud computing and data analytics hub for companies such as Alliance Data, Amazon, Hyland, IBM, Kroger and Tata.